If you are concerned about transitioning from a treatment center into the real world, a sober living home may be an opportunity to consider.

 What Is a Sober Living Home?

-A sober living home is a group home for those that are making the commitment to live drug and alcohol-free.
+A sober living home is a group home for those that are making the commitment to live drug and alcohol-free after addiction treatment.
 Most homes require a prior inpatient or outpatient care treatment before entering into a home.
 In some cases, a contract is signed to ensure a serious commitment to being substance and alcohol-free.
 A relapse can often have severe impacts on the whole house if someone puts themselves, or others at risk.

 Sober Homes Run By Organizations or Religious Groups